y-scope/yscope-log-viewer/docs/src/user-guide/index.md

 :link: struct-logs/index
 Working with structured logs
 ^^^
-A guide to working with structured logs.
+Guides and reference docs for working with structured logs.
 :::

 :::{grid-item-card}